 About a year ago, a heartbreaking tragedy occurred in a community where we live with my family for over ten years now.
 I clearly remember the therapy sessions I held the next day with my clients, mostly women and often mothers themselves.
 There wasn't a single session where my clients didn't mention the tragedy, and for some of my clients, it triggered deep fears, worries, and wounds that we dealt with in the session.

 This tragedy also triggered something else in my family, especially in one of us, who'd witnessed a similar tragic event on the river in the past.
-Because of my own experiences with traumatic death and how my daughter dealt with the sad event she witnessed, I've considered a lot about how often we underestimate the impact of a traumatic event on our lives.
-I've concluded that we do so not because we don't care but because that's the nature and mechanism of trauma itself.
+I've considered a lot about how often we underestimate the impact of a traumatic event on our lives.
+I've concluded that we do so not because we don't care - but because that's the nature and mechanism of trauma itself.

 Creating trauma awareness in our society is one of the most critical issues in overall mental health.
 Working with trauma has been a much-researched topic in the last decade or two, and that's excellent.
 We still need many more professionals who are trauma-informed and trained in trauma work.
 In the same way, more and more people need to become aware of the importance of dealing with traumatic events as quickly as possible.

 My story about delayed trauma work had unpleasant consequences and probably cost me some friendships and professional collaborations years ago.
 I want to share this story with you because I was hoping you could learn from my experience and react when difficult things happen in your life.

 I sat down on a narrow, hard chair.
 I had on high, warm boots, a thick wool dress, double sleeves, a wool scarf, and I was freezing like crazy.
 Well, every city and every province has its cold, and I don't mind cold, but the insidious sharpness of the English wet cold is always catching me unprepared.